mattischrome/console-blog/content/posts/come-back-to-us-brother-matthew/index.md

 - New Year
 - Twenty Three
 title: Come back to us Brother Matthew
-heroImage: ../../assets/images/defaultHero.jpg
-description: As with most years, I had hoped to start off 2023 with a flurry of new blog posts.
-Instead I caught
 ---
 As with most years, I had hoped to start off 2023 with a flurry of new blog posts.
 Instead I caught Covid, which knocked me out for most of 'betweenmas' and put paid to my hopes for a productive start to the year.
 At the time of writing this post, I only just feel like I have begun to get back to 'normal', or at least as normal as things have been since 2020.